evelynzhang5/recipe_rating/README.md

 Our **Observed Difference in Rating** (With Meat - Without Meat) is **-0.0188**.
 We then get **p-value** of **0.0**, which is less than **0.05**.
 As a result, we **reject** the null hypothesis and conclude that people rate recipes with meat in their tag lower than recipes without meat in their tag.

+## Framing a Prediction Problem

+In this project, we will be **Predictring the Rating of a Recipe**, which is a **multi-class classification problem**, as `rating` consists only the integer from 1-5 (note we replace the **0** with **np.nan** at the beginning), which would be an catagorical, ordinal variable.

+We chose `rating` as our response variable as it is the statistic that best represent user satisfaction and overall quality.
+Additionally, we conduct several visualizations and analysis with `rating` as one of the variables and observed several trends across the distributions of `rating`.
+For instance, our hypothesis shows people rate recipes with meat in their tag **lower** than recipes without meat in their tag.
+So we may be able to predict the rating through features like inclusion of meat.

+At the time of prediction, some avaliable features include `contains_meat`, `protein`, and `minutes`, since they were all avalible as soon as the recipes were created before the actual ratings were given, we can safely use them as suitable predictors for our model.

+To evaluate our model's effectiveness, we will take a look at both the model's **accuracy** and **F1-score**.

+**Accuracy:** The accuracy will allow us to analyze overall how our model is doing in terms of creating predictions based on **given** parameters, in this case being `minute`,`protein` and `contains_meat`

+**F1-Score:**  The f1 socre will calculate harmonic mean of precision and recall for each class, weighted by the class frequency.
+As shown in the above analysis, we observed the imbalanced distribution for `rating`, which are heavily skewed left with most around 4 to 5.
+So, using such metric calculation ensures that the performance on less frequent rating categories is properly accounted for.